-- To the health care proxy: If your mother or father is mentally clear and could see what condition he/she is in, what would he/she tell us to do? - Are there things he/she would want us to avoid in his/her treatment?
+To the health care proxy, "If your (mother, father, etc) was mentally clear and could see what condition he/she is in what would he tell us to do?
+Are there things he or she would want us to avoid in his/her treatment?"